-NOTE: On 14" wide casing models, the J-Box shall not be relocated to other side of furnace casing when the vent pipe is routed within the casing.
+NOTE: On 14-in.
+(356 mm) wide casing models, the J-Box shall not be relocated to other side of furnace casing when the vent pipe is routed within the casing.

-1. Remove and save two screws holding J-Box.
-(See Figure 24)
+Remove and save two screws holding J-Box.
+(See Figure 23)

 NOTE: The J-Box cover need not be removed from the J-Box in order to move the J-Box.
 Do NOT remove green ground screw inside J-Box.
+The ground screw is not threaded into the casing flange and can be lifted out of the clearance hole in casing while swinging the front edge of the J-Box outboard of the casing.

-- 2. Cut wire tie on loop in furnace wires attached to J-Box. - 3.
+- 2. Cut wire tie on loop in furnace wires attached to J-box. - 3.
 Move J-Box to desired location. - 4.
-Fasten J-Box to casing with the two screws removed in Step 1. - 5.
-Route J-Box wires within furnace away from sharp edges, rotating parts, and hot surfaces.
+Fasten J-Box to casing with two screws removed in Step 1. - 5.
+Route J-Box wires within furnace away from sharp edges, rotating parts and hot surfaces.